vyos/vyos-documentation/docs/index.rst

    Install VyOS
    ^^^^^^^^^^^^
-   Read about how to install VyOS on :ref:`Bare Metall<installation>` or in a :ref:`Virtual Environment<virtual_env>` and how to use an image with the usual :ref:`cloud<cloud_env>` providers
+   Read about how to install VyOS on :ref:`Bare Metal<installation>` or in a :ref:`Virtual Environment<virtual_env>` and how to use an image with the usual :ref:`cloud<cloud_env>` providers
    ---